bitgoldcoin-project/bitgoldcoin/doc/build-osx.md

 Creating a release build
 ------------------------

-A bitgoldcoind binary is not included in the bitgoldcoin-Qt.app bundle.
+A bitgoldcoind binary is not included in the Bitgoldcoin-Qt.app bundle.
 You can ignore this section if you are building `bitgoldcoind` for your own use.

 If you are building `litecond` for others, your build machine should be set up